jburguete/fractal/2.2.7/README.md

 can follow detailed instructions in [MinGW-64-Make](https://github.com/jburguete/MinGW-64-Make)

+On OpenBSD 5.6 you have to do first on the building terminal:
+> $ export AUTOCONF_VERSION=2.69 AUTOMAKE_VERSION=1.14

-This software has been build and tested in the following operative systems:
+This software has been built and tested in the following operative systems:

 Debian Linux 7.7
 ________________